BananaChristian/Unnameable/README.md

 ##
 int x =10;
-ptr p -> &x; #This is a stack pointer it is not safe the user must be careful when using this as they could dereference it and yet x doesnt exist
+ptr p -> &x; #This is a stack pointer it is not safe the compiler will immediately stop compiling
 ##
 ```